American Cinema Productions: History

 After a number of early successes, American Cinema relocated to an office in Hollywood, across the street from Grauman's Chinese Theatre and began full production of its own projects under American Cinema Productions.
 The first was Norris' 1979 follow-up A Force of One.

 The company maintained its distribution structure for both its own films and a number of low-budget acquisitions that included Fade to Black and The Silent Scream.

 Within several years, the owners of ACP saw potential for the company to grow larger and began to finance more ambitious projects with higher budgets, starting with Charlie Chan and the Curse of the Dragon Queen, a project designed to attract foreign buyers with a cast that included Peter Ustinov and Angie Dickinson.

 Some employees say the strategic shifts made in the board room towards larger productions and marketing budgets are ultimately what led to company to falter.

 One of ACP's final films, I, the Jury, was wracked with production issues that included a looming Directors Guild of America strike in the summer of 1981 and a dispute with the screenwriter and original director Larry Cohen over its budget.
 Cohen was ultimately fired from the film after less than a week of production of principal photography for running the film $100,000 over budget and one day over schedule.
 By the time production wrapped under a new director, the film was almost double its original budget.

 The Entity faced a different round of setbacks in the months leading to ACP's bankruptcy filing.
 The film was originally announced by The Hollywood Reporter in March 1980 as being one of three American Cinema productions filming on location in Europe and the Middle East.
 Ultimately, the film shot in California with production wrapping in summer 1981.

 After ACP's collapse into bankruptcy, in December 1981, Variety reported that ACP's assets had been seized by its primary debtor, Bankers Trust of New York, and the company was in debt for approximately $57 million.

 I, the Jury, The Entity, and a third American Cinema production, Tough Enough, would ultimately be acquired and distributed by Twentieth-Century Fox in the United States.

-Metro-Goldwyn-Mayer acquired ACP's film library (minus the films released by 20th) on February 7, 2019.
+Metro-Goldwyn-Mayer acquired ACP's film library (including the early Mar Vista productions but minus the films released by 20th) on February 7, 2019.